ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

    :feedback_b: When you divide an integer by an integer you get an integer result and lose the fractional part.
    :feedback_c: This will convert total to a double value and then divide by 3 to return a double result.

-   Which of the following returns the correct average when 3 values had been added to an integer total?
+   Which of the following returns the correct average for a total that is the sum of 3 int values?

 |Groupwork| Programming Challenge : Average 3 Numbers
 ------------------------------------------------------